skalenetwork/skale-proxy/README.md

 # Skale-proxy

-skale-proxy is a public service that provides proxied and load-balanced JSON-RPC endpoints for SKALE chains.
+skale-proxy is a public service that provides proxied and load-balanced JSON-RPC endpoints for SKL chains.

-It is based on Nginx reverse proxy that receives SKALE chain names and IP addresses of SKALE nodes from SKALE manager.
+It is based on Nginx reverse proxy that receives SKALE chain names and IP addresses of SKL nodes from SKALE manager.

 # Endpoints